 The practice of presenting someone else's ideas as one's own is intellectual theft.
 Plagiarism is most commonly known as copying a published author's work, but this is not its only form.
+Plagarism is the second clue.
 There is a difference between copying from the masters for the sake of skill-building and expanding one's knowledge, versus stealing from the masters of one's classmates.
 Plagiarism is a dishonest action and will result in behavioral probation.